jeremydcherry/jeremydcherry.github.io/content/writing.md

 ## _Brands Are Human_

 A brand is only as good as the human endeavor it represents.
-These words attempt to capture the heart behind why creating brands for humans is a form of compassionate design.
+These words the heart behind why creating brands for humans is a form of compassionate design.
 It's a manifesto for making meaning.

 <a href="/brandsarehuman" class="btn_secondary">Read the Manifesto</a>